-The Fund expects, based on its investment objective and strategies, that its distributions, if any, will consist of ordinary income, capital gains, or some combination of both.
+The Fund expects, based on its investment objective and strategies, that its distributions, if any, will consist primarily of ordinary income.

 Dividends

 The Fund generally declares and pays dividends from net investment income, if any, annually.

 Capital Gains Distributions

 The Fund generally distributes long-term and short-term capital gains (net of any available capital loss carryovers), if any, at least annually.
 Capital gains distributions may vary considerably from year to year as a result of the Fund's normal investment activities and cash flows.